pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 ## F\#

 You can write Pulumi programs in F# to get additional verification and tooling benefits.
-As of version 1.5, Pulumi supports .NET natively.
-The fastest way to get started with Pulumi in F#, is to use a template:
+The fastest way to get started with Pulumi in F# is to use a template:

 ```bash
 $ mkdir myproject && cd myproject